BartekStolarek/MERN-Starter/frontend/README.md

-# MERN-UI
+# MERN-Frontend
-UI for MERN Stack Starter App (Mongo, Express, React, Node)
+Frontend for MERN Stack Starter App (Mongo, Express, React, Node)

 ## Want to run the whole project (Backend + Frontend + MongoDB)?
 Navigate to an upper folder or follow [this link](../README).